 Madeleine Reynal (Dr. Caligari), Fox Harris (Dr Avol), Laura Albert (Eleanor Van Houten), Jennifer Balgobin (Ramona Lodger), John Durbin (Gus Pratt), Gene Zerna (Les Van Houten), David Parry (Dr Lodger), Barry Phillips (Cesare), Jennifer Miro (Mrs Koonce)

-Eleanor Van Houten has been committed by her husband to the insane asylum run by the brilliant Dr Caligari who has diagnosed her with a disease of the libido.
-Staff member Ramona Lodger and her husband go to the asylum’s director Dr Avol, warning him that Dr Caligari is engaged in unethical experiments but Avol does not wish to do anything because of the grant money that Caligari brings in.
+Eleanor Van Houten has been committed by her husband to the insane asylum run by the brilliant Dr Caligari where she has been diagnosed with a disease of the libido.
+Staff member Ramona Lodger and her husband go to the asylum’s director Dr Avol, warning him that Dr Caligari is engaged in unethical experiments, but Avol does not wish to do anything because of the grant money that Caligari brings in.
 Caligari unleashes her diabolic plan to conduct an operation that will swap the minds of Eleanor and the cannibal killer Gus Pratt.

 The Cabinet of Dr Caligari (1919) is one of the absolute classics of the silent era.
 It was the key film in the German Expressionist cinema of the 1920s and marks the move away from objective expression in cinema and the beginnings of surrealism.
 Its bizarre style is something unique – distorted sets lit with wildly exaggerated shadows and where it feels as though right angles have been banished.
 Its’ style has been copied and homaged by dozens of films since and influenced numerous other works from Metropolis (1927) to Frankenstein (1931) in terms of its designs.
 While many have borrowed Caligari‘s stylistic and design effects, few films have captured its mood – being set inside the mind of a deranged individual or just the all-pervasive creepiness.